 That still matters up to a point but you need to start engaging with people.
 The power really comes from your ability to influence and to inspire people.

 We talk about the two sides of leadership.
 There is power and there is influence.

 - Power is the ability to get things done and to command the resources.

 - The influence side is about influencing people to actually get them exercise that power.

 I think that more than anything else, what we’re finding in hierarchies where the power distance is actually shrinking (note: according to Charlene, listening also helps breaking down the power distance), more and more leaders are feeling uncomfortable because they don’t have that positional power anymore, it doesn’t matter as much in a digital environment.

 It’s much more transparent and fast moving.
 And that’s the biggest problem that leaders often actually have.
 They don’t know how to engage.
 They don’t know what kind of relationships they have to form.

 The engaged leader fits in all organizational structures

-A few months ago I interviewed a speaker at the AIIM conference you’re about to kick off, my fellow countryman Filip Callewaert who is information manager at the Port of Antwerp.
+A while ago we interviewed a speaker at the AIIM conference, Filip Callewaert who is information manager at the Port of Antwerp (Belgium).
 He shared some great practice lessons on agility, lean thinking, small teams, start-up mentalities,… We also see different large firms restructure themselves to be able to work more in such ways.
 Is it that empowering, agile style that leaves room for experimentation we’re looking for?

 Disruption?
 Digital transformation is about relational value shifts